TheRisingSun777/kaspi_etl/docs/ops/kaspi/README.md

 ## Dependencies

 Kaspi tooling relies on pandas, openpyxl, xlwings, and pypdf.
 They are listed in the project-level `requirements.txt`.
-Install (or update) them with:
+The `.command` launchers now bootstrap a repo-local virtualenv (`venv/`) and install any missing dependencies before running.
+You can also install (or update) them manually with:

 ```bash
 python3 -m pip install -r requirements.txt